Schedule 6

 (c) Neutral Conduit for Stakeholder Insights

-(i) By bringing together researchers, startups, social enterprises, etc., ISAIL.IN acts as a neutral conduit, collating perspectives on regulatory, commercial, technical, and ethical imperatives for AI.
+(i) By bringing together various stakeholders and partners including researchers, startups, social enterprises, etc., ISAIL.IN acts as a neutral conduit, collating perspectives on regulatory, commercial, technical, and ethical imperatives for AI.

 (d) Facilitation of Good-Faith Discussions

-(i) ISAIL.IN creates opportunities for candid, good-faith discussions to help members refine their own research questions and share solutions (technical or policy).
+(i) ISAIL.IN creates opportunities for candid, good-faith discussions to help Individual & Alliance Members refine their own research questions and share solutions, both technical and policy-based.

-(i) ISAIL.IN may conduct training symposiums designed to enhance participants' skills in AI technologies, policy, industry practices, and legal frameworks.
-These symposiums will provide a platform for third-party vendors to offer specialized training programs tailored to address current challenges and opportunities within the AI landscape.
-The training programs may cover a range of topics, including but not limited to:
+(i) ISAIL.IN may conduct training symposiums designed to enhance participants' skills in AI technologies, policy, industry practices, and legal frameworks as a neutral conduit or a standard-setting body in line with the terms of the AiStandard.io Charter to further the goals of the Alliance.
+These symposiums will provide a platform for third-party vendors as Partners to offer specialised training programs tailored to address current challenges and opportunities within the AI landscape.
+The training programmes may cover a range of topics, including but not limited to:

 (ii) Participants will have the opportunity to engage in hands-on workshops, case studies, and expert-led discussions.
 The outcomes of these symposiums will be documented to assess their impact on participants' knowledge and skills.